rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 In this case, the repository name is identical to the organization.
 That's okay for now.
-Later on, you can define dynamically an organization and repository on your own.
+Later on, you can define an organization and repository on your own dynamically.
 In the second step, you can extend the Organization component with another Repository component as child component.
-After all, the result for the query should have a nested repository object in the organization object now.
+The result for the query should now have a nested repository object in the organization object.

 {{< highlight javascript "hl_lines=12 17 18 19 20 21 22 23 24" >}}
 const Organization = ({ organization, errors }) => {